jjarthur/Volumetric-Visualization/README.md

 - The first volume rendered has a strange bug where the X axis rotation is inverted and the Y position moves with the camera angle.
 This is why the first RayMarching component is added with a blank slice.
 - 256x256x128 is a good volume resolution for general use as it has a relatively short load time and isn't too pixelated.
 - The Volume number in the GUI dropdown refers to the nth Ray Marching component on the Main Camera.
+- Rendering more volumes increases the rendering cost.
+- Script order matters.
+Place the script that you want to be rendered last after the rest.